Ayrat24/eco-cart/README.md

 A game made for GameDeve Goethe 2025.
-Theme is ecology
+Theme is ecology.

+My code is in Assets/Eco/Scripts/